botpress/readme/docs/INTEGRATIONS/using-integrations/instagram.md

 3. In the **Webhooks** section, click **Add Callback URL**.
 4. Copy and paste the **Webhook URL** provided in the integration configuration page in Botpress.
 5. Copy and paste the **Verify Token** that you generated earlier in the integration configuration page in Botpress.
 6. Click on Verify and Save.
-Make sure your channel configuration was saved before doing this step, otherwise the webhook validation will fail.
+Make sure your channel configuration was saved before doing this step; otherwise, the webhook validation will fail.
 7. Now you will select subscriptions for your webhook.
 Click on **Add Subscriptions**, then select `instagram_manage_messages` (if app has been [reviewed by Meta](../docs/instagram#submit-your-app-for-meta-review)), `messages` and `messaging_postbacks`.
 Then click **Save**.

 **Note**: If you can't find the `instagram_manage_messages` subscription in the list above, that's because your app has not been reviewed by Meta yet (see [this section](../docs/instagram#submit-your-app-for-meta-review)).
 But don't worry, this is not mandatory to test your bot.
 You can still test it with the `messages` and `messaging_postbacks` subscriptions.